-- Enquiring of Directors and management as to whether they have knowledge of any actual, suspected or alleged fraud. - Inspecting Board and Audit Committee minutes. - Identifying any unusual journal entries based on criteria that are indicative of a high risk of fraud.
+- Enquiring of those charged with governance, internal audit and management as to whether they have knowledge of any actual, suspected or alleged fraud. - Review of Board and Audit Committee meeting minutes and correspondence with regulatory authorities throughout the year for any known or suspected instances of fraud. - Identifying any unusual journal entries based on criteria that are indicative of a high risk of fraud. - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements. - Obtain an understanding of the control environment in monitoring compliance with laws and regulations. - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud.